The Alliance Party sent out the following newsletter Monday updating email subscribers on the latest party news for this month:

 The Alliance Grows: First and foremost, it should be noted that the Alliance Party finished 5th overall, nationally, in a field of 36.
 Our state candidates demonstrated with their outstanding performances that our message resonates, and how important state and local candidates are.

-We gained much national exposure whereby the ‘Alliance Party’ name was in the hands of millions who received a ballot.
+One of our important outcomes was national exposure.
+In states where we appeared on the ballot we generated local and statewide media for candidates and our party; generated advertisements for candidate campaigns; and perhaps most importantly, put the ‘Alliance Party’ name in the hands of everyone who received a ballot.
 We are also listed as a key player in sites such as Wikipedia, where we had no listings before.

 If you are interested in being a leader in this historic movement at the state or local level please tick HERE.